boytchev/virtual-prosthetics/docs/api.md

 ```

 Method.
 Spread all fingers by given maximal `angle`.
 The following table shows
-the anctual angles of spreading individual fingers:
+the actual angles of spreading individual fingers:

 | Index | Finger | Spread angle |
 | --- | --- | --- |